Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Public transport analysis reveals 44 active transport stops operating within Varsity Lakes.
-These comprise a mix of train and bus services.
-They are serviced by 27 individual routes, collectively providing 3,292 weekly passenger trips.
+Transport analysis shows 44 active transport stops operating within Varsity Lakes.
+These include a mix of train and bus services.
+There are 27 individual routes servicing these stops, collectively providing 3,292 weekly passenger trips.

 Frequently Asked Questions - Transport